Estimated reading time: 3 minutes

-Would you believe, an edible grass?
-Lemongrass is a herb used very widely in Asian cuisine and is also known as
+Lemongrass is an edible grass, a herb used very widely in Asian cuisine and is also known as:

 - citronella grass